Lumus Imaging

 The day before

-drink plenty of fluids so you’re well hydrated
+Drink plenty of fluids so you're well hydrated

-Prior to scanp
+Prior to scan

-A gown & cannula might be required
+A down & cannuila might be required

-The CT scan 15mins - 1 hour procedure
+15 mins - 1 hour procedure

 After scan

-Finalise appt with reception and go home
+Finalise appointment with reception and go home

 Request a CT scan appointment